2013–14 in German football: Bayer Leverkusen

 Bayer Leverkusen finished third in the 2012–13 Bundesliga which led to a berth in the Champions League group stage.
 The group-stage draw on 29 August 2013 saw Leverkusen placed in Group A along with Manchester United, Real Sociedad and Shakhtar Donetsk.
 On 17 September 2013, Manchester United defeated Leverkusen 2–4 at Old Trafford.
 Simon Rolfes and Ömer Toprak scored for Leverkusen.
 The match on 2 October 2013 saw goals from Rolfes and Jens Hegeler lead to a 2–1 win over Real Sociedad at BayArena.
 A brace from Stefan Kießling along with goals from Rolfes and Sidney Sam led to a 4–0 win over Shakhtar Donetsk on 23 October 2013 at BayArena.
-The result on 5 November 2013 was a goalless draw at Donbass Arena against Shakhtar Donetsk.
+The result on 5 November 2013 was a goalless draw at Donbas Arena against Shakhtar Donetsk.
 The match at BayArena against Manchester United on 27 November 2013 resulted in a 0–5 loss.
 A 1–0 win over Real Sociedad due to a goal from Toprak on 10 December 2013 at Anoeta Stadium.
 This win plus a win by Manchester United over Shakhtar Donetsk led to a second-place finish in Group A and advancement to the Round of 16.